 (4) While functionalities of real-time updating and interactive analysis are added, how can we retain the existing capability of large scale data processing, and extend it to analysis over both original data and index data?

-(5) How can we evaluate our solutions for these issues with large amounts of data and on large-scale systems?
+(5) How can we evaluate our solutions for these issues with large data sizes and on large-scale systems?

 This paper presents our efforts towards addressing these challenges.
-Our work is based on a well known cloud storage system, HBase [].
+Our work is based on a well-known cloud storage system, HBase [].
 Modeled after Google's BigTable [], HBase can support scalable storage and efficient access to terabytes or even petabytes of structured data.
 Besides, HBase is naturally integrated with the Hadoop [] MapReduce framework, thus it can support efficient batch analysis through large scale parallel processing.
 However, it does not provide an inherent mechanism for searching field values, especially for full-text field values.
 Searching and selective analysis can only be done by scanning the whole data set and finding the target data records, which is obviously inefficient and not suitable for interactive analysis.
 There are existing efforts about building indices to facilitate field value search in HBase, but they either do not consider full-text field values [], or do not have enough support for efficient batch index building and large scale index data analysis [].

 In this paper, we focus on the issue of full-text value search in HBase, and propose to solve it by involving the usage of inverted index.
 Figure 1 shows an example fragment of an inverted index.
-For a given set of text documents, where each document is composed of a set of different terms (or words), an inverted index records such information: for each term, which subset of documents contain it in their texts?
+For a given set of text documents, where each document is composed of a set of different terms (or words), an inverted index records for each term, the list of documents that contain it in their text?
 Specifically, it contains information about the frequencies and positions of terms in documents, as well as (in some cases) the degree of relevance between terms and documents.

 Figure 1.
 An example fragment of inverted index.

 The inverted index technology has been widely used in information retrieval systems for searching text data, and the most well known implementation is the Apache Lucene library [].
 However, most existing Lucene-based systems, such as Solr [], maintain index data with files, and thus do not have a natural integration with HBase.
 Therefore, we propose a novel framework that can build inverted indices for text data in HBase, and store inverted index data directly as HBase tables.
 We call this framework IndexedHBase.
 Leveraging the distributed architecture of HBase, IndexedHBase can achieve reliable and scalable index data storage, as well as high performance for index data access.
-Moreover, by choosing proper searching strategies based on inverted indices, IndexedHBase can improve searching performance by a factor of tens or even hundreds of times, and therefore supports interactive analysis very well.
+Moreover, by choosing proper searching strategies based on inverted indices, IndexedHBase can improve searching performance by several orders of magnitude, and therefore supports interactive analysis very well.

 We use the ClueWeb09 Category B data set [] to test the effectiveness and performance of IndexedHBase, and carry out our experiments on 101 nodes of the Quarry HPC cluster [] at Indiana University.
 The following sections will explain, analyze, and verify our design and implementation choices towards solving the abovementioned research challenges.
 Section 2 gives a brief introduction about HBase.
 Section 3 describes the system design and implementation of IndexedHBase.
 Section 4 presents and analyzes the performance experiments of IndexedHBase in terms of parallel index building, real-time updating, distributed index access, and searching.
 Section 5 demonstrates the advantage of IndexedHBase in parallel data analysis with a synonym mining application.
-Section 6 compares IndexedHBase with related technologies, and Section 7 concludes and prospects our future work.
+Section 6 compares IndexedHBase with related technologies, and Section 7 has our conclusion and outlines our future work.

 HBase